euphoricmangat/Pattern-Recognition-Lab/README.md

 # Pattern Recognition Lab

-Code for the PR lab course DTU
+Code for the PR lab course of DTU

 ### Lab 0:
 ***